island-lang/island-lang.github.io/README.md

 let myStructure = { url: "https://example.com", speed: 9000 }
 ```

- **Anonymous structure types** are types that describe a set of required fields.
+ **Anonymous structure types** are types that describe a set of required object fields.
 For example, here's a function that would accept any object-like entity with the fields `url: string` and `speed: integer`
 ```isl
 function giveMeSomeStructure(s: { url: string, speed: integer })
 	....